jacoobyy/jacoobyy.github.io/_posts/2018-06-04-diagnostic_plots.md

 # Scale-Location
-This plot is a way to check if the residuals suffer from non-constant variance.
-In other words, if they suffer from [heteroscedasticity](https://en.wikipedia.org/wiki/Heteroscedasticity)
+This plot is a way to check if the residuals suffer from non-constant variance, aka [heteroscedasticity](https://en.wikipedia.org/wiki/Heteroscedasticity).

 ## Code